Published on June 3rd, 2015 | by Pro Wrestling Stories0

 THE FOUR HORSEMEN: “You Can Imitate, but You Can’t Duplicate!”

-This edition of Pro Wrestling Stories takes a closer look at legendary stable, The Four Horsemen.
+This edition of Pro Wrestling Stories takes a closer look at the legendary stable, The Four Horsemen.
 With Ric Flair at the helm usually as World Champion, this group was the elite entity of the NWA and WCW.
 Their legacy has spawned many years with various members, but today we take a close look at the founding four.
-Without the Horsemen, there would be no new World order, D-Generation X, or Evolution.
+Without the Horsemen, there would be no New World Order, D-Generation X, or Evolution.

-“When the Horsemen were formed I actually was only managing Tully Blanchard at the time.
+“When the Four Horsemen were formed I actually was only managing Tully Blanchard at the time.

 He was a Champion, Ric Flair was the World Champion, the Andersons were Tag Champions, and we were doing TV every week for World Championship Wrestling on the TBS Network.
 We had two hours [to shoot TV] every week and there was a time slot there that wasn’t filled so they said, ‘Why don’t you guys just all go out there…’